 The board develops pollution prevention goals and objectives; reviews environmental regulatory programs, laws and policies to identify opportunities and incentives; provides direction for pollution prevention outreach, education, training and technical assistance programs; and supports non-regulatory public and private efforts that promote pollution prevention.
 The board approves pollution prevention grants, as well as recycling grants and rebates.
 The Pollution Prevention Advisory Board Assistance Committee is part of the board and assists with awarding recycling grants and rebates.

-- Community organization representative
+- Community groups.

 Pollution Prevention Advisory Board

 The Pollution Prevention Advisory Board meets on the fourth Tuesday of each month.
 To reduce the spread of COVID-19, the board will be meeting virtually for the foreseeable future.